 ROM Discount Tickets

-OPACC members can save 20% off on online admission ticket purchases at the Royal Ontario Museum (ROM) in Toronto by using the promo code "OPACC" - click flyer for more terms & conditions.
+OPACC members can save 20% off on online admission ticket purchases at the Royal Ontario Museum (ROM) in Toronto by using the promo code "OPACC".
 To purchase tickets please visit: https://www.rom.on.ca/en/visit-us/buy-tickets

 OPACC distributes these Hero safety capes through our Parent Liaison program at SickKids.
 These capes are made with love by Jane Cockburn "Nana Jane" (Sadella's grandmother) for the "Suite" Sadella Arthurton fund for oncology patients at SickKids.
 Each safety cape was paid for and donated by someone for a child with cancer and/or their sibling(s).
 Monies raised have gone to the fund to support pediatric oncology families who may need assistance with hotels, transportation, parking, meals, etc. (fund is accessible through the hospital social workers).
 To get more information on how to request a free cape for your child, please contact our Parent Liaison at email@example.com